microsoft/typespec/docs/language-basics/models.md

 A model property can be declared as having the type never.
 This can be interpreted as the model not having that property.

-This can be useful in model template to omit a property.
+This can be useful in a model template to omit a property.

 ```cadl
 model Address<TState> {